dhondta/rpl-attacks/doc/report.md

+# Simulation Report

-# How to make and fine-tune a simulation report ?
+This section explains how to generate a simulation report and how to fine-tune it.

+## Reporting Process

-## 1. Run the experiment/campaign
+### (1) Run the experiment/campaign

 With the interactive console: